jordimarinvalle/tictactoexxl/README.rst

 TicTacToeXXL has been created to be applied as a proof of my personal Python development practices/knowledge and prove myself to create/distribute a Python package from scratch.

-If you need to create a tictactoe game to submit it on a job appliance, bachelor course, university master, however, please do not cheat, and leave any temptation to read / copy tictactoexxl code.
+If you need to create a tic-tac-toe game to submit it on a job appliance, bachelor course, university master, however, please do not cheat, and leave any temptation to read / copy tictactoexxl code.
 It will not be the way.
 Be honest, do not cheat yourself and the code reviewer who might face your truth.